mberriman/BSP2024/manuals/part1/part1.md

 2. According to their scaffold statistics and BUSCO scores, which of these two assemblies is more contiguous and complete?

 ---
-#### How to submit a genome to WormBase ParaSite? <a name="submit_genome"></a>

-Let's say you have just finished working on a genome project and you would like to submit it to WormBase ParaSite.
-WBPS takes sequencing data from INSDC (a genome assembly and a set of gene predictions).

-If you are interested in including your newly sequenced genome to WBPS you need to:

-1) Make sure to first submit the genome assembly to the INSDC either through [ENA](https://ena-docs.readthedocs.io/en/latest/submit/assembly.html), [NCBI](https://www.ncbi.nlm.nih.gov/assembly/docs/submission/) or [DDBJ](https://www.ddbj.nig.ac.jp/ddbj/submission-e.html).<br><br>INSDC stores both primary data (i.e. the sequence reads exactly as they come off the machine) and assembled genomes (i.e. where an assembly algorithm has been used to build scaffolds or chromosomes from those reads).
-Commonly, these data are all stored together under what's known as a **BioProject**.
-Each BioProject is identified by an **accession**.
-Although every BioProject accession is a unique identifier for that project, they all start with a 5-letter code that denotes which INSDC database the data were submitted to: "PRJEB" for ENA, "PRJNA" for GenBank, and "PRJDB" for DDBJ.<br><br>An AGP file is often also provided, describing how the contigs fit together as scaffolds, and how the scaffolds fit together as chromosomes.<br><br>

-2) Submit the gene models annotation file in GFF format (more on this file format later).<br><br>A genome project may also contain an annotation file.
-This file contains predicted gene structures: based on the genome sequence, certain algorithms can predict which regions encode genes.
-An example of a commonly-used gene prediction tools is [BRAKER](https://github.com/Gaius-Augustus/BRAKER).
-These predictions may or may not be guided by other types of evidence, such as RNA sequencing data.
-It is important to bear in mind that the majority of genes as they appear in the sequence databases (and also in WormBase ParaSite) are based on predictions: these predictions are driven by evidence, but most genes from helminth genome assemblies are unlikely to have been cloned and sequenced in their entirety.
-We'll look at an example of checking how well a gene model is supported by RNAseq evidence in the next WormBase ParaSite module.
-The gene models annotation file can either be submitted to the INSDC as part of the assembly submission or directly to us.

----
 ## Looking at genes in WormBase ParaSite <a name="wbps_genes"></a>
 For each genome in WormBase ParaSite, there are gene and transcript pages available for browsing.
 The aim of this section is to familiarise you with retrieving information about a gene of interest from WormBase ParaSite.